clicon/clixon-examples/openconfig/docker/README.md

 ## Example run

-First, the container is started with the backend running:
+First, the container is started with a backend and a restconf listening on port 8080:
 ```
-  $ sudo docker run --rm --name openconfig -d clixon/openconfig-system clixon_backend -Fs init
+  $ sudo docker run --rm -p 8080:80 --name openconfig -d clixon/openconfig-system
 ```

-Then a CLI is started, and finally the container is removed:
+You can start a CLI with some example commands:
 ```
   $ sudo docker exec -it openconfig clixon_cli
 openconfig> set ?